+This policy addresses objective 6.
 Installation of broadband connections is relatively cheap at the time of house construction relative to retrofitting; hence there is a considerable advantage in economy and efficiency in default installation in all new dwellings.
-The choice of a speed requirement of 30Mbps is based on standards being rolled out from the Superfast Leicestershire initiative.
+The speed of service should be based on standards being rolled out from the Superfast Leicestershire initiative.

-While the existing village is now connected to "Superfast Broadband", the actual broadband speed achievable in individual homes is significantly less than 30 Mbps, usually limited by the length of the copper (or aluminium) cable connection to homes from the BT cabinets.
+While the existing village is now connected to "Superfast Broadband", the actual broadband speed is usually limited by the length of the copper (or aluminium) cable connection to homes from the BT cabinets.
 While this is a serious problem for many villagers, especially in the southern and eastern areas of the village, it is not a problem directly addressable by the Neighbourhood Plan.